 Intensity refers to height, bulk, and use associated with non-residential development.
-In XX, this is regulated through the County Zoning ordinance.
+In the Town of Shelby, this is regulated through the County Zoning ordinance.
 Previously the County Zoning ordinance excluded residential use in Commercial and Industrial Districts.
 Current zoning offers additional options of authorized Residential Districts within Commercial and Industrial Districts.
 The following Commercial and Light Industrial Zoning Districts are located throughout the Town and are illustrated in the Town of Shelby Zoning Map 9.2.